GDPR and the Himalayan Education Lifeline Programme

 We want to ensure that the personal information we collect from you is used to appropriately support our work together and considers any future dealings that you would like to have with us.
 For example, many people ask to receive references for their volunteer work.
 In these cases it is important we have the correct personal information on file.
 You can contact us at any time to ask us to remove or amend your personal information.

 If you apply to volunteer or work for HELP, we may use your personal information to run checks against official sanctions lists, which contain details of known terrorist individuals and entities (e.g. UN Sanctions).
 This ensures that HELP is not complicit in funding or supporting terrorism.

 We may also need to disclose your details if required to by the police, regulatory bodies or legal advisers.

 We never sell your personal details to third parties for the purpose of marketing.
 Sometimes we may need to share your information with external organisations.
 Whenever we share or transfer your personal information, we comply with the standards set by the GDPR and this privacy statement at a minimum.

 The security of your information is of utmost importance to us.
 We seek to use reasonable measures to protect your information as required by the law, in line with industry standards and in accordance with the policies HELP has set.
 Sensitive data is held under strict security conditions.
 If you have any reason to believe that any personal information we hold is no longer secure, please contact us immediately.

 We do not use any cookies containing any personal information (such as your name, email address, etc).
 Where cookies are used to identify you (when logging in), they do so with an automatically generated string of random letters and numbers (known as a session ID).

-Our cookies fall into three main types: ‘strictly necessary’ cookies, without which we could not provide functionality directly requested by the user (such as the volunteer application form), ‘performance cookies’, used to improve our site, and ‘advertising cookies’.
+Our cookies fall into two main types: ‘strictly necessary’ cookies, without which we could not provide functionality directly requested by the user (such as the volunteer application form), and ‘performance cookies’, used to improve our site.

 A more detailed breakdown of cookies created by our website is provided below.